-Consent statement Use of Photographs & Images Roskear Primary and Nursery School adheres to all the principals of the Data Protection Act 1998.
+adheres to all the principals of the Data Protection Act 1998.

-Name e of child Name of parent/carer As the parent/carer I give consent forRoskear Primary and Nursery School to take photographs/images appropriately for the duration of my child's time at the school.
-The school may (tick those that apply): \checkmark Use my child's pho event organised b otograph/image in publicising or promoting an official y the school $\overline{\checkmark}$ Use my child's pho produced by the s otograph/image in official promotional publications chool $\overline{\mathbf{V}}$'s photograph/image on the school website or intranet g the image can be viewed on the internet.
-I give consent for my child to be included in any images taken by other parents or carers who wish to photograph or record official schools events in which their child is participating \checkmark I confirm that any inappropriately images I take at official school events will not be used •
+Name of child Name of parent/carer

+As the parent/carer I give consent for Roskear Primary and Nursery School to take photographs/images appropriately for the duration of my child's time at the school.
+Please initial in each box.

+Use my child's photograph/image in publicising or promoting an official event organised by the school Use my child's photograph/image in official promotional publications produced by the school Use my child's photograph/image on the school website or intranet understanding the image can be viewed on the internet.
+I give consent for my child to be included in any images taken by other parents or carers who wish to photograph or record official schools events in which their child is participating I confirm that any images I take at official school events will not be used inappropriately